 A journal and pen

-To write about your awesome experiences whilst travelling / to take down any hot guys/girls numbers just in case your phone’s out of juice…
+To write about your awesome experiences whilst travelling / to note down any information just in case your phone’s out of juice…

 Flip flops, a pair of runners – you never know what activities are around the corner.